KingLogar/Project1/README.md

 Line 5:

+- This is an example of a meta-data tag, which allows for many different options to be set.
 - This line sets the encoding system to UTF-8, which is the preferred encoding scheme for online applications.
 Encoding in this case refers to how the data is encoded into binary.